365rdm31/participation/participation.md

 ## How Did I Prepare Before Lecture?

+I did the command line reading.

+## How Did I Contribute During Lecture?

+I answered some questions and did the bash commands along with the slides.

+## What Was or Is The Most Confusing Thing?

+I feel like I'm gonna get lost in bash.
+It hasn't happened yet, but it feels like it will get overwhelming.

+# Lecture 6

+## How Did I Prepare Before Lecture?

 ## How Did I Contribute During Lecture?

 ## What Was or Is The Most Confusing Thing?